mppf/chapel/doc/rst/developer/chips/point-of-instantiation.rst

     point of definiton)
  2. Use 'implements' clauses to explicitly provide the functions to the generic function - see CHIP #2.
+ 3. Require these dependencies as first-class function arguments.

 Implications
 ++++++++++++